hashicorp/consul/website/source/docs/agent/checks.html.markdown

 ## Check Scripts

 A check script is generally free to do anything to determine the status of the check.
-The only limitations placed are the exit codes must convey a specific meaning.
+The only limitations placed are that the exit codes must convey a specific meaning.
 Specifically:

  * Exit code 0 - Check is passing